Accessibility statement

 What we’re doing to improve accessibility

 We’re working hard to make our website even more accessible through the use of plain English throughout the site.
-We also intend to make more of our documents available as HTML in the future, in addition to accessible PDFs.
+We also try to make more of our documents available as accessible PDF files, or word or plain word documents.

 Preparation of this accessibility statement